 - Use green power for electric vehicles: Use solar, wind, or other renewable energy as an electricity source to power your plug in hybrid vehicle.

-- But don't buy a new car if your old one is reasonably efficient and in good working order: Vehicle manufacturing accounts for about 30% of each car's carbon footprint, so continuing to maintain an older car with reasonable gas mileage is just as smart as buying one with lower fuel economy and emissions.
+- Keep your old one is reasonably efficient and in good working order: Vehicle manufacturing accounts for about 30% of each car’s carbon footprint, so continuing to maintain an older car with reasonable gas mileage is just as smart as buying one with lower fuel economy and emissions.
+The new one is shiny but you will need to come up with another reason to explain the purchase.

 - Take it easy on the pedals: Avoid speeding, unnecessary acceleration, and hard braking.
 Take it easy instead, saving gas and money while making your driving style safer.
 Drive the speed limit, maintain a steady speed, and anticipate stops and starts so you can simply remove your foot from the gas pedal rather than continuing to accelerate and then braking hard.